pat270/liferay-frontend-guidelines/css/clay_css_2_recipes/05_toggle_switch.md

 }
 ```

 We can start by setting the size of our Thumb (`.toggle-switch-check:empty ~ .toggle-switch-bar:after`).
 The variable `$toggle-switch-button-width` sets the thumb `height` and `width`.
 The variable `$toggle-switch-button-width-mobile` sets the mobile (`max-width: 767px`) thumb `height` and `width`.
-We will set the `$toggle-switch-button-width` to 20px.
-The variable `$toggle-switch-button-width-mobile` inherits the `$toggle-switch-button-width` value so we don't need to set it.
+We will set the `$toggle-switch-button-width` to `20px`.
+The variable `$toggle-switch-button-width-mobile` inherits the `$toggle-switch-button-width` value so we do not need to set it.

 The Track (`.toggle-switch-check:empty ~ .toggle-switch-bar:before`) is automatically sized to match the Thumb.
 We can make the track taller or shorter relative to the Thumb Height with `$toggle-switch-bar-padding: -3px;`.
-This takes 3px off the top, right, bottom, and left for a total of 6px horizontally and vertically.
+This takes `3px` off the top, right, bottom, and left for a total of `6px` horizontally and vertically.

-One thing to note, the value units must be `px` because of a bug in Clay CSS that doesn't allow any other types of units.
+One thing to note, the value units must be `px` because of a bug in Clay CSS that does not allow any other types of units.

 We can also set the transitions we will use to animate the colors and Thumb.